WordPress/classic-editor/readme.txt

 * On network installations removed the restriction for only network activation.
 * Added support for network administrators to choose the default network-wide editor.
 * Fixed the settings link in the warning on network About screen.
+* Properly added the "Switch to Classic Editor" menu item to the Block Editor menu.

 = 1.3 =
 * Fixed removal of the "Try Gutenberg" dashboard widget.